SAFETY & FAQ's

 The Museum cleaning team consists of every staff member throughout the day; before hours, during the day, and after hours.

-Disinfectant cleaning is done prior to daily opening and consists of wiping down all surfaces throughout museum.
+Disinfectant cleaning is done prior to the daily opening and consists of wiping down all surfaces throughout the museum.
 In addition, each evening a staff member vacuums and mops museum floors, and sanitizes restrooms.
-All plastic toys, pretend food, blocks, balls, plastic cars and trucks etc. are washed in dishwasher for sanitization as needed throughout the day and each week.
+All plastic toys, pretend food, blocks, balls, plastic cars/trucks, etc. are washed in the dishwasher for sanitation as needed throughout the day and each week.
 Staff members are required to consistently wash their hands and remind guests to use hand disinfectant located in various places throughout the museum.